Alabama requires state licensure for behavior analysts. Here's what that means for practitioners and operators in AL.

 No. BCaBAs in Alabama must practice under the supervision of a licensed BCBA.
 They hold a separate licensure category but cannot practice independently.

-Our team works with ABA providers across Alabama on marketing and growth strategy.
+Higglo works with ABA providers across Alabama on marketing, intake, and growth strategy.
+Talk to our team about your program.